okaufmann/Carbonated/README.md

 # Timezone Conversion

 Carbonated supports automatic timezone conversion between your database and front end.
-If you are storing as `UTC`, but you want to display as `America/Toronto` to your end users, two options are available:
+For example, maybe you are storing as `UTC` in your database, but want to display as `America/Toronto` in your front end.

-You can set explicitly set your timezones using the following properties in your model.
+You can set explicitly set your timezones by adding these properties to your model.
 ```php
 public $carbonatedTimezone = 'America/Toronto';
 public $databaseTimezone = 'UTC';